mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 ### Associations

 Like ActiveRecord, DataMapper has associations which define relationships between models.
-There is difference in syntax but the underlying idea is the same.
+There is a difference in syntax but the underlying idea is the same.
 Continuing with the `Post` model we can see a few of the associations
 defined: